rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   [Antikythera mechanism](https://en.wikipedia.org/wiki/Antikythera_mechanism) (between c.
 200 and 100 BCE)
 -   [Lucretius](http://en.wikipedia.org/wiki/Lucretius) (99-55 BCE)

-Weinberg:

->   Like modern scientists, these early Greeks were willing to look beneath
->   the surface appearance of the world, pursuing knowledge about a deeper
->   level of reality.
-The matter of the world does not appear at first glance
->   as if it is all made of water, or air, or earth, or fire, or all four
->   together, or even atoms. [^Weinberg2015p7]

->   Nevertheless, I think one should not overemphasize the modern aspects
->   of Archaic or Greek science.
-There is an important feature of modern
->   science that is almost completely missing in all the thinkers I have
->   mentioned, from Thales to Plato: none of them attempted to verify or
->   even (aside perhaps from Zeno) seriously to justify their speculations.
->   In reading their writings, one continually wants to ask, "How do you know?"
->   This is just as true of Democritus as of others.
-Nowhere in the fragments
->   of his books that survive do we see any effort to show that matter
->   really is composed of atoms. [^Weinberg2015p11]

->   This did not occur to the early Greeks, or to many of their successors,
->   for a very simple reason: *they had never seen it done*. [^Weinberg2015p13]

--   TODO: on removing Aristotle's teleology from physics.
--   Review of *To Explain the World* [^Davis2015]

 Russell:

 >   The Greeks contributed, it is true, something else which proved of